Tesla, Inc.’s Marketing Mix (4Ps) Analysis

-Tesla Inc. (Tesla Motors, Inc.) marketing mix, 4P, product, place, promotion, price, automotive business case study
+Tesla marketing mix, 4P, 4Ps, product, place, promotion, price, automotive energy business marketing strategy case study

 Tesla, Inc. (formerly Tesla Motors, Inc.) uses a marketing mix that stands out in the automotive industry.
-The marketing mix or 4Ps (Product, Place, Promotion & Price) is the set of strategies that a company uses for its marketing plan.
+The marketing mix or 4Ps (Product, Place, Promotion & Price) is the set of strategies and tactics that the company uses for its marketing plan.
 Tesla maintains significant managerial control in all components of its marketing mix.
-Such level of control maximizes the company’s effectiveness in reaching its target customers and optimizing profits.
+Such a level of control maximizes the company’s effectiveness in reaching its target customers and optimizing profits.
 As a major producer of electric automobiles in the United States and other countries, the corporation continues to use its marketing mix to support market penetration and potential expansion in overseas locations.
-Market penetration is included in Tesla Inc.’s generic strategy for competitive advantage and intensive strategies for growth.
-The company’s 4P supports competitiveness against other automakers, such as Toyota Motor Corporation, General Motors Company, Honda Motor Company, Volkswagen, Nissan Motor Company, and BMW (Bavarian Motor Works).
+Market penetration is included in Tesla’s generic strategy for competitive advantage and intensive strategies for growth.
+The company’s 4P supports competitiveness against other automakers, such as Toyota, General Motors, Ford, Honda, Volkswagen, and BMW.
 These competitors also employ strategic 4Ps to address the approach that Tesla Inc. uses in the automotive market.

 In using its marketing mix or 4P, Tesla, Inc. grows its brand popularity along with increased market penetration.
-Elon Musk’s popularity adds to the promotional effectiveness in strengthening the brand.
-The brand is a major business strength identified in the SWOT Analysis of Tesla Inc. For example, the brand helps the company attract more customers, thereby also supporting marketing campaigns.
-The Place and Promotion components of the 4P make Tesla’s marketing mix unusual in the automotive industry.
+Elon Musk’s popularity adds to promotional effectiveness in strengthening the brand.
+The brand is a major business strength identified in the SWOT analysis of Tesla, Inc. For example, the brand helps the company attract more customers, thereby also supporting marketing campaigns.
+The place and promotion components of the 4P make the company’s marketing mix unusual in the automotive industry.

 This element of the marketing mix identifies the organization’s outputs or products sold to target customers.
 In this business analysis case, Tesla’s products are within the automotive, energy storage, and energy generation markets.
 Profitable products are the ones that provide value that customers pay for.
 The company uses product development to fulfill corporate objectives in this 4P variable.
 Also of note is the company’s gradual addition of new product lines to its product mix.
-As an international business, Tesla has the following products:
+Tesla’s marketing mix has the following products:

 4. Solar panels

 Tesla is known for its electric vehicles.
-For example, the company’s Model S sedan is one of the world’s most popular electric cars.
-However, aside from cars, the firm also manufactures powertrain components for electric automobiles that other auto firms produce, thereby satisfying its mission and vision in facilitating the world’s movement toward electric vehicles and sustainable energy (see Tesla’s Corporate Vision & Mission Statements).
+For example, the company’s sedans are among the world’s most popular electric cars.
+However, aside from cars, the automotive business also manufactures powertrains and other components for electric automobiles that other automakers produce, thereby satisfying Tesla’s mission statement and vision statement, which focus on facilitating the world’s movement toward electric vehicles and sustainable energy.
 Moreover, the company offers batteries for home and industrial use.
 In relation, upon acquiring SolarCity Corporation, the company expanded its product mix to include solar panels and related installation services.
-This element of Tesla’s marketing mix shows focus on electric vehicles, as the company currently seeks to grow and expand its multinational business.
-The company’s strategies support profitability in this element of the marketing mix.
+This element of Tesla’s marketing mix shows focus on electric vehicles, as the company offers related energy products as it seeks to grow and expand its multinational business.

 Place/Distribution in Tesla’s Marketing Mix

 The locations or venues used to reach customers are considered in this element of the marketing mix.
-An organization distributes or sells its products through such venues.
-Tesla Inc. gradually expands its products, but the place element of its 4Ps remains the same.
+The business organization distributes or sells its products through such venues.
+Tesla, Inc. gradually expands its product mix, but the place element of its 4Ps remains the same.
 The company may add more places or venues as it expands, such as through acquisitions or new ventures.
 In this company case of Tesla, the following places are involved:

 4. Charging stations

 Customers can check Tesla’s automobiles, energy storage, solar panels, and related products at company-owned stores and galleries located in malls and other areas.
 However, customers need to use the company’s website to complete sales transactions.
 Also, Tesla owns its service centers, where customers can access repair and maintenance services, and where the firm can render services as part of its sales contracts.
 Moreover, customers can charge their cars through the company’s charging stations.
 These venues reflect the company’s selection of limited but strategic locations for its business.
-Thus, the place element of Tesla Inc.’s marketing mix highlights significant corporate management control on the sale and distribution of products.
+Thus, the place element of Tesla’s marketing mix highlights significant corporate management control on the sale and distribution of products.
+In this marketing mix, the distribution strategy for automotive and energy products relates to the location strategy in Tesla’s operations management.

 1. Viral marketing (most significant)